bootstrap-vue/bootstrap-vue/docs/components/form-checkbox/README.md

 # Form Checkbox Input

-> For cross browser consistency, `b-form-checkbox` uses Bottstrap's custom checkbox input to replace the browser default checkbox input.
+> For cross browser consistency, `b-form-checkbox` uses Bootstrap's custom checkbox input to replace the browser default checkbox input.
 It is built on top of semantic and accessible markup, so it is a solid replacement for the default checkbox input.